 The Centre is open Monday to Friday from 6:30.am.
 To 6:00 pm.
 Excluding:

 If any of these holidays fall on Saturday or Sunday, then the Centre will be closed on the following Monday.
 The Centre is also closed between Christmas Eve and New Years Day.

 If for some reason you decide to stop bringing your child to our daycare, we require one-month written notice.
 This will give us time to find a child to fill your child's spot.
 Payment is due for the one-month notice period whether or not the child is brought to daycare.
 Any outstanding fees must be paid on or before the child's last day.
 If it becomes necessary for us to resort to legal action to collect fees, the parent(s) will be responsible for legal fees incurred on our part.
 If we can no longer watch your child for one reason or another, we will give you at least one-week notice.
 We understand that it is not easy to find a daycare.
 Examples of why we would terminate your child's care include (but may not be limited to):

 • Failure of parent to pay tuition or whose fees are more than 5 days late

-• Lack of parental cooperation failure of child to adjust to the center after a reasonable amount of time
+• Lack of parental cooperation failure of child to adjust to the Centre after a reasonable amount of time

 • If the child is 4 years old and he/she is not toilet trained

-• Should it be determined that the child poses a health, behavioral or management problem to the Centre’s operation and/or the staff
+• Should it be determined that the child poses a health, behavioural or management problem to the Centre’s operation and/or the staff

 • Our inability to meet the child's needs.